-Jesus Mendoza is studying nutrition at the UW
+Jesus Mendoza studied Food Systems, Nutrition and Health at the UW

 Why did you choose UW?

 I have lived in Washington most of my life and since I was young, I knew that the UW was the university I wanted to attend.
 In middle school and early on in high school, I wasn’t sure if my dream of attending UW would become a reality because of the track I was on at the time, and financial hurdles I had to face.

 Fortunately, I found support from the Office of Minority Affairs & Diversity programs like Esperanza En Educacion (E.E.E.).
 After meeting Jaime Soto, director of the OMAD multicultural outreach team, I learned more about what UW had to offer I became more fascinated about the public health program and the different fundamentals and branches within it.
 I remember feeling overwhelmed and thinking it would be hard to navigate in such a large school with such a large population, but it became clear to me that UW professors, staff and advisers are always ready to help, and I was motivated to push forward.
 At the UW, I found additional support from UW Leadership Without Borders Center (LWB) and programs such as Purple Group.

 How did you learn about the Food Systems, Nutrition, and Health Major, and what made you interested in applying?